kpgalligan/MagicThreads/README.md

 UiThreadContext lets you assert if you're in the main thread or not in the main thread.
 I sometimes put that into methods where the calling context isn't entirely clear.

-### loaders

-The basic way loaders work.
-You do some thing in the background, the data is given to the foreground.
-It'll do some caching so rotations don't trigger reloads.
-You can also listen for data update events, and tell the loader to refresh.

-That's the simple version.
-If you look at the code for loaders, things seem far more complex.
-There's really a lot going on there.

-For the most part, loaders are suggested to be used with ContentProvider.
-Unless you're sharing data outside of your app, I've never been a fan.
-Long story.
-Anyway, you don't *need* to use ContentProvider for loaders, but if you don't, you need to do a lot of complex hand coding.
-This part of the lib attempts to avoid that.

-#### AbstractDataLoader

-The top level parent.
-It provides the abstract methods:

-findContent - Override this and do your data loading here. handleError - Explicit error handling.
-Return false and crash, true and you've "handled" the Exception registerContentChangedObserver - Register for updates (generally let a subclass implement this) unregisterContentChangedObserver - Unregister for updates (generally let a subclass implement this)

-Generally you don't extend AbstractDataLoader directly.

-#### AbstractEventBusLoader

-Registers to EventBus for update notifications.
-You'll need to provide your own "onEvent" methods.

-#### AbstractLocalBroadcastReceiverLoader

-Use with LocalBroadcastManager

-#### AbstractSmoothLocalBroadcastReceiverLoader

-If you're expecting multiple notifications in a short period, this will smooth them out.

-#### AbstractDoubleTapLoader

-This is basic in concept, but kind of complex in implementation.
-Basically, if you have data that is coming from the web, but may be locally cached, this will be good for you.
-It'll load local, kick off remote loading, and update as either come in.
-The rules are sort of complex.
-See example (when finished, which its not).